 The bad guy draws, but is too slow, as Steve delivers a brutal shot that sends the criminal flying into the air.
 Next, we have Billy casually smoking a cigarette and lounging as he duel-wields his guns, eliminating lingering threats.

-Soon, Bob and god himself, Cormano (dat smile, tho) are shown delivering some cover fire and, just for the record, Cormano is just out in the open, with no cover.
+Soon, Bob and God himself, Cormano (dat smile, tho) are shown delivering some cover fire and, just for the record, Cormano is right out in the open, with no cover.
 This man is a hero, ladies and gentlemen.

-Lastly, we have the heroes on horseback, with a nice panning shot of their smug mugs, as the title of the game comes to life and the cowboys ride off into the sunset.
+Lastly, we have our cowboys on horseback, with a nice panning shot of their smug mugs, as the title of the game comes to life and they ride off into the sunset.
 Ya know, like sunset riders.

 Are there any intros you think I should cover next?
 Is there a more clever title than "An Introduction To Remember" out there?
 Let me know below!